A convenient alternative to CPAP

 While CPAP is an effective treatment for sleep apnea, patients often abandon their treatment altogether after nightly frustration with uncomfortable face masks and noisy machines.

-This is why we offer Custom Oral Appliances (COA) – a more comfortable, convenient alternative for treating sleep apnea.
+This is why we offer Oral Appliance Therapy (OAT) – a more comfortable, convenient alternative for treating sleep apnea.

-Our Custom Oral Appliances are small, lightweight devices (similar to retainers) that you wear while you sleep.
+Our Oral Appliance Therapy is a is small, lightweight device (similar to a retainer) that you wear while you sleep.
 The device works by positioning your lower jaw slightly forward, opening up the airway to your lungs.

-The COA has no moving parts & doesn’t make any noise while you sleep.
+The OAT has no moving parts & doesn’t make any noise while you sleep.

 If you are not experiencing restful sleep, have been told you snore, or are unhappy with your CPAP, this treatment might be right for you.